 See the Astronomical Clock

-At rue du Gros-Horloge, which connects the Vieux-Marche to the Cathedral, you'll walk under Rouen’s most popular monument the fourteenth-century astronomical clock.
-The Gros Horloge or great clock is not only a beautiful object but in the Middle Ages when nobody had clocks or watches, it served a practical and vital purpose.
-The single hand tells the hours—the central section tells the phases of the moon, and the lower part shows the weeks.
+At rue du Gros-Horloge, which connects the Vieux-Marche to the Cathedral, you'll walk under Rouen’s most popular monument: 14th-century astronomical clock.
+The Gros Horloge, or great clock, is not only a beautiful object but in the Middle Ages when nobody had clocks or watches, it served a practical and vital purpose.
+The single hand tells the hours, the central section tells the phases of the moon, and the lower part shows the weeks.

-The Rue du Gros Horloge is one of Rouen’s main shopping streets with half-timbered houses—you can still see damage from WWII on these houses.
+The Rue du Gros Horloge is one of Rouen’s main shopping streets with half-timbered houses—they still have visible damage from World War II.

 Explore the Gothic Cathedral of Notre-Dame